sublimelsp/LSP/docs/src/client_configuration.md

 Also global language server settings can be added or overridden per-project by adding an `LSP` object within the `settings` object.
 A new server configurations can be added there or existing global configurations can be overridden (either fully or partially).
 Those can override server configurations defined within the `clients` key in `LSP.sublime-settings` or those provided by external helper packages.

-> **Note**: The `settings` and `initializationOptions` objects for server configurations will be merged with globally defined server configurations so it's possible to override only certain properties from those objects.
+> **Note**: The `settings` and `initialization_options` objects for server configurations will be merged with globally defined server configurations so it's possible to override only certain properties from those objects.

 ```jsonc
 {